copyrite/LwotcMinimalText/XComGame.md

 ## Combat Awareness
 +15 Defense when on Overwatch. +1 Armor when on Overwatch.
-* Bonuses do not apply if this unit is mentally impaired.
+* This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.

 ## Combat Engineer
 Bonuses to environmental damage of your explosives.
 Your explosives' environmental damage no longer suffers from falloff.
+* TODO: What are the numbers?

 ## Combat Fitness
 +{% COMFIT_AIM %} Aim. +{% COMFIT_MOB %} Mobility. +{% COMFIT_HP %} HP. +{% COMFIT_WILL %} Will. +{% COMFIT_DODGE %} Dodge.

 ## Combat Presence
-Give an action to a visible ally. (squadmate? do VIPs count?)
+Give an action to a visible ally.
-* {% 1AP NTE %}
+* {% AP1 NTE %}
 * {% COOLDOWN %}
+* TODO: Are VIPs, rebels, etc. valid targets?

 ## Combat Protocol
-Use your GREMLIN to attack with a guaranteed hit.
-Damage is increased against robotic enemies.
+Use your GREMLIN to deal damage to an enemy in squadsight range.
+Guaranteed hit.
+Additional damage against robotic enemies.
-* Squadsight targeting with line of sight required.
 * {% CHARGES %}
 * Damage improves with GREMLIN tier.

 ## Combatives
-You will parry and counter melee attacks that graze or miss against you. +90 Dodge against the first melee attack against you per turn. +10 Dodge.
+You will parry and counter melee attacks that graze or miss against you. +90 Dodge against the first melee attack against you each turn.\
+Passive: +10 Dodge.
 * Combatives does not trigger against area of effect melee attacks.

 ## Conceal
-Enter individual concealment.
+Enter concealment.
-* {% 1AP ET %}
+* {% AP1 ET %}
 * Cannot be used while concealed.
 * Cannot be used when flanked by enemies that see you.